-"If you write an account of your visit," he said, as we shook hands," send several copies of the Sun.
+"If you write an account of your visit,' he said, as we shook hands," send several copies of the Sun.
 The poor fellows will be delighted to see their names in print once

-FOR THE LAST TIME. - There is a touch or parmos about doing even the simplest thing "for the last time."
+FOR THE LAST TIME .-- There is a touch parties about doing even the simplest thing "for the last time."
 It is not alone kissing the dead that gives you this strange pain.
-You feel it when you have looked your last upon some seene you have loved -when you stand in some quiet city street where you know that you will never stand of years-perhaps forever. again.
-The actor playing his part for the last time; the singer whose voice is cracked | justices of the Supreme Court-for that, no hopelessly, and who, after this once, will more and no less, was the Commission crenever stand before the sea of upturned faces ated.
-It was believed that by such process disputing the plaudits with fresher voiced | the question at issue, being a charge of con- trust.
-I speak not by his authorty, but as and fairer form; the minister who has preached his last sermon-these all know be lifted from the political arena to a tributhe hidden bitterness of the two words nal of high-toned, impartial judges, who "never again."
-How they come to us on would decide in accordance with law and our birthdays as we grow older.
-Never again justice. young-always nearer and never to the very last-the end which is universal, "the last thing," which shall follow all hast things, and turn them, let us hope, from pain to three indecent old men joined with the joy.
-We put away our boyish toys with an old headache.
-We were too old to walk any longer on our stilts-too tall to play marbles on the side-walk.
-Yet there was a pang when we thought we had played with does not vitiate, and beyond this, that they South but justice, and you will so find it. our merry thoughts for the last time, and life's serious, grown-up work was waiting for us.
-May it not be that these, too, shall seem in the light of some far off day as the boyish games seem to our manhood, and we shall learn that death is but the opening of the gate into the new land of promise?-Good Words.
+You feel it when you have looked your last upon some scene you have loved where you know that you will never stand of years-perhaps forever. again.
+The actor playing his part for the last time; the singer whose voice is cracked hopelessly, and who, after this once, will more and no less, was the Commission cre never stand before the sea of upturned faces ated.
+It was believed that by such process vinced me that the Superintendent was disputing the plaudits with fresher voiced the question at issue, being a charge of conand fairer form: the minister who has! our birthdays as we grow older.
+Never again | justice. voung-always nearer and never to the very last-the end which is universal, "the last thing," which shall follow all last things, joy.
+We put away our boyish toys with an enemies of the people in fixing corruption old headache.
+We were too old to walk bles on the side-walk.
+Yet there was a pang when we thought we had played with our merry thoughts for the last time, and life's serious, grown-up work was waiting question to the people. for us.
+May it not be that these, too, shall seem in the light of some far off day as the boyish games seem to our manhood, and ise ?- Good Words.

-BUY SMALL TREES .- Nurserymen usually describe trees on their catalogues as 'second class," "medium," "first class" and "extra.'
+BUY SMALL TREES .- Nurserymen usually describe trees on their catalogues as second class," "medium," "first class" and 'extra.'
 The difference in these classes is principally, if not wholly, in the size and height of the trees; and as most farmers desire the best, they suppose that the large 'extra" trees merit that description, and hence order them.
-The fact is, however, that a small tree will grow faster and (if a in number and person.
-A verb must agree | fruit tree) come into bearing condition sooner than a large one; and, as the New England Homestead states, in half a dozen years the tree that was small when planted will be larger and finer than the other .-The larger the tree, the larger the roots which it has, and the larger the roots the less fibers there will be upon them.
-A tree that has plenty of fibrous roots will grow readily if proper care is used in transportation; but no amount of skill can coax a tree to live and flourish which is destitute of these little fibers.
-The roots of large trees are always more or less mutilated in the in trees assert that experienced men buy small thrifty trees, while those who are just starting are anxious for the largest to be had.
-Those who are to set trees the coming season will do well to learn from the experience of those who, at considerable loss to
+The fact is, however, that a small tree will grow faster and (if a fruit tree) come into bearing condition sooner than a large one; and, as the New Eng land Homestead states, in half a dozen years the tree that was small when planted will be larger and finer than the other .-The larger the tree, the larger the roots which it has, and the larger the roots the less fibers there will be upon them.
+A tree that has plenty of fibrous roots will grow readily if proper care is used in transporta-tion; but no amount of skill can coax a tree to live and flourish which is destitute of these little fibers.
+The roots of large trees are always more or less mutilated in the process of taking up, while small trees sussin little injury from this source.
+Dealers lief.
+Bless you, I am perfectly safe in in trees assert that experienced men buy small thrifty trees, while those who are just starting are anxious for the largest to be had.
+Those who are to set trees the coming season will do well to learn from the experience of those who, at considerable loss to themselves, have demonstrated that small trees are the ones to buy.